 There are actually many traditions both in Africa and the Americas, but these are the most popular ones.
 In the Americas, these traditions are blended with the colonizer faith, Catholicism and that is how most of us know them.
 In the Colonial Era, the African Diaspora was not allowed to celebrate its own traditions, so African traditions were hidden inside Catholic traditions.

 Notice that there are no English or Dutch colonizer equivalents.
 Protestants feared the drum and banned it.
 Catholics allowed interracial marriage, probably because Spain and Portugal are already mixes of many cultures.
-English and Dutch Protestants publicly preached and practiced complete separation (but still spent many nights forcing themselves on the colonized).
+English and Dutch Protestants publicly preached and practiced complete separation (but spent many nights forcing themselves on the colonized).

 In any case, these are beautiful faiths based on plant medicine and the forces of nature which are universal.